NuriAmari/chess-ai/README.md

 # chess-ai
-A simple chess-ai made with a minimax tree and too aggressive alpha-beta pruning
+A simple chess-ai made with a minimax tree and alpha-beta pruning